arikast/springsandwich/README.md

 ```

-I like this better than Spring Security for the folloowing reasons:
+I like this better than Spring Security for the following reasons:

 - Your security boundaries are easy to see in the controller file itself, just like mvc routes
 - Unlike Spring security boundaries, it is type-safe -- if you reorganize your packages, your security still works because it's defined in the file itself